tinkerb/modulha.us/index.md

 Modulhaus represents a global network of these independent, collaborative, code writers.
 These are people who read and research open source code endlessly.
 They contribute code back to the stacks.
 Collectively, our diversity covers the entire domain of web development.

 [James and Johnny](#who-) are system architects, developers, and a nexus to this ecosystem.
-It is their intention to Modulhaus into a decentralized system for sourcing and fulfilling contract development.
+It is their intention to turn Modulhaus into a decentralized system for sourcing and fulfilling contract development.
 To that end, we are developing tools to manage this new workflow.

 If you are an OSS developer in the modular style, and want to know more, contact James or Johnny directly via IRC or other channels.
 This is for you!